Robert-Hughes/SanctuaryPlayer/README.md

 ============

 * Twitch: sometimes the Twitch player shows a popup about copyright muted audio, which you can't dismiss because we intercept all input.
 The workaround for this is to click "Use native player controls", then dismiss the popup and then return to the normal controls.
-* Twitch - on first load it shows a weird quarter-size frame in the corner before playing the video
+* Twitch - on first load it shows a weird quarter-size frame in the corner before playing the video, which could contain a spoiler!

 Feature Ideas
 ==============